Bence7661/SERIOUS-UBGL-Separate-keybind/README.md

 ![image](https://github.com/user-attachments/assets/75de9079-7a94-4f74-90f6-fde5a03b36d8)

 You're done!
 A good way to test is to check the Settings and see if the keybinds are present.

+## Troubleshooting

+Now these modded exes are directly built on top of my other one that first released with the SSRS weapon mod.
+I'm pretty sure you need no additional setup because of this, but if for any reason after following this guide you still run into problems follow this one too:

+[SSRS User Manual](https://github.com/Bence7661/stalker-ssrs-user-manual?tab=readme-ov-file#modded-exes) (Skip the first step since you need the newer modded exes provided in the .ZIP file on this page)

 ### **Enjoy stalkers**